chainer/chainer/docs/source/tutorial/dcgan.rst

 PixcelRNN and PixcelCNN, which are categorized as FVBNs, model one-dimensional distribution functions with Recurrent Neural Networks(RNN) and Convolutional Neural Networks(CNN), respectively.
 The advantage of FVBNs is that the model can learn with explicitly computable likelihood.
-The disadvantage is that sampling cost can be expensive because each dimension can only be generated sequentially.
+The disadvantage is that the sampling cost can be expensive because each dimension can only be generated sequentially.

 2.2 Variational Auto-Encoder (VAE)
 -----------------------------------